petraduriancikova/30DayMapChallenge/README.md

 ![](maps/17a_without_computer.png) ![](maps/17b_without_computer.png)
 ## Day 18: Blue
-This day I really wanted to show the awesome colors on the MapTiler satellite.
+This day I really wanted to show the awesome colors on the [MapTiler satellite](https://www.maptiler.com/maps/#style=hybrid&mode=2d&position=8.25/24.535/-77.497).
 Many differents shades of blue in the ocean near Bahamas.

 ![](maps/18_blue.png)

 ## Day 19: Globe
 My first time trying the [Globe Builder](https://plugins.qgis.org/plugins/GlobeBuilder/) plugin in QGIS (why haven't I tried it earlier?!).
 And since the default Sentinel imagery doesn't look so good for the world view, I used the MapTiler Satellite map as a replacement.
 Also, recently I saw some posts about the longest route one can walk by foot accross the world and this was the right opportunity to map it.
+I exported the GPX route from Google Maps to QGIS and styled it.

 ![](maps/19_globe.png)